Sri Lankan rupee ends weaker on importer dlr demand

 The government must repay an estimated 1.97 trillion rupees ($12.68 billion) in 2018 - a record - including $2.9 billion of foreign loans and a total of $5.36 billion in interest.

-Foreign investors sold government securities worth a net 6.3 billion rupees ($40.53 million) so far this year through April 4, central bank data showed. ($1 = 155.4500 Sri Lankan rupees) (Reporting by Shihar Aneez; Editing by Vyas Mohan)
+Foreign investors sold government securities worth a net 6.3 billion rupees ($40.49 million) so far this year through April 4, central bank data showed.

+$1 = 155.6000 Sri Lankan rupees Reporting by Shihar Aneez; Editing by Vyas Mohan